sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 Requires the currently selected area to be at least 3x3 on the x and z axes respectively.

+Mazes are generated from the bottom to the top of the defined region.
+In other words, the height of the walls of the maze is equal to the height of the defined region.

 The optional `path_length` and `path_width` arguments require additional explanation.
 When generating a maze, a multi-headed random walk is performed.
 When the generator decides to move forwards from a point, it does so `path_length` nodes at a time. `path_length` defaults to `2`.

 `path_width` is easier to explain.
 It defaults to `1`, and is basically the number of nodes wide the path generated is.